The Ethics of Engagement and Inquiry

 Scenario

 Sarah, a sophomore political science student, is spending the summer living in a small community and working with a grassroots nonprofit which provides transitional housing and support to formerly incarcerated women.
-Sarah’s primary role at the site is to support their reentry services, working with the women as they seek employment and long term housing.
+Sarah’s primary role at the site is to support their reentry services, working with the women as they seek employment and long-term housing.
 At the same time, Sarah has been tasked with gathering data for a faculty-mentored research project.
 She has chosen to study the challenges faced by women when seeking employment after incarceration.
 Her faculty mentor has helped her to craft a research design which will gather data through direct community engagement.
-Sarah is excited to integrate this research component into her summer community engagement.
-She believes this will be a perfect way to prepare for graduate work in policy design and advocacy.

 Throughout the summer, Sarah tries to ask neutral questions of residents that don’t seem intrusive.
-She is acutely aware of the challenges of respectful community-based research.
+She is acutely aware of the challenges of respectful community-based research and the vulnerability of the population she is working with.
 Despite these efforts, she senses discomfort from some of the participants.
 After approaching a resident to remind her of their research interview later that day, the resident asks, “Are you here to help us or study us?”
 Sarah feels torn.
-On the one hand she wants to build trust and authentic relationships, but on the other hand she has a research assignment to turn in at the end of the summer.
-She wonders whether a dual role is really possible in this kind of community engagement setting.
-Sarah is beginning to feel like her efforts are undermining both her research and her relationships in the community.
+On the one hand, she wants to build trust and authentic relationships, but on the other hand, she wonders if her “data” is essentially the women’s lived trauma.
+Sarah is beginning to feel like her efforts are undermining both her research and her relationships in the community, and she questions the morality of using her neighbors as subjects for her academic advancement.

 Discussion Questions

-1. How could research—even with good intentions—feel extractive to a community?
+- How could research—even with good intentions—feel extractive to a community?
 Do you think this tension can be mitigated?
-Why or why not?
+Why might this specific population feel particularly scrutinized?

-6. How might Sarah (or her faculty mentor) have better prepared for these ethical dilemmas?
+- How might Sarah (or her faculty mentor) have better prepared for these ethical dilemmas regarding positionality and privilege?

 Facilitator Consideration

-• NAVIGATE UNCERTAINTY.
+- NAVIGATE UNCERTAINTY.
 Students often struggle to find a balance between contributing meaningfully to a community and fulfilling the demands of academic research.
-They need guidance to navigate situations where these goals seem at odds and where a “perfect” solution might not be possible.
+They need guidance to navigate situations where these goals seem at odds.

 Closing Questions

-• What’s one thing you learned or thought about differently during this discussion?
+- What’s one thing you learned or thought about differently during this discussion regarding the ethics of service?